Post 2: Gratitude — The Essence of Islam

 All Gratitude and Praise be to Allah, the Lord (Cherisher and Sustainer) of the entire Universe.

-Such is the importance of these words that Muslims are instructed to recite this sentence (at least) 17 times a day!
+Such is the importance of these words that Muslims are instructed to recite this sentence (in fact this whole short chapter) at least 17 times a day!

 The very first word God “speaks”, and by extension, the most important lesson He wants humans to understand — in this mind-boggling mystery in which we all found ourselves that we call life — is to be grateful.

-When one of the greatest Muslim mystics said, “The truth was a “dot,” but the ignorant multiplied it,” this is the simplicity of the truth he was referring to:
+When one of the greatest Muslim mystics said, “The truth was only a ‘dot,’ but the ignorant multiplied it,” he was referring to this simplicity of the truth:

 Of course, not.